harilvfs/dwm/README.md

   <img src="https://github.com/harilvfs/assets/blob/main/dwm/Dwm.svg.png" alt="Terminal" width="200">
 </p>

+## **About**
+DWM is a lightweight and dynamic window manager based on X11.
+It is minimalistic, efficient, and designed to be customized by editing its source code.

 <strong>**This is a DWM patches from [Chris Titus Tech](https://github.com/ChrisTitusTech/dwm-titus).
 I’ve tweaked and configured the patches to suit my personal workflow, but it’s simple enough for anyone to use.** </strong>

 <br>